optimizely/scribe/content/stories/spreadshirt.md

 ---
 short_name: spreadshirt
-title: Spreadshirt Optimizely Case Study
+title: Spreadshirt Grows Orders 4% with an Optimized Redesign
-category: mobile
+category: E-commerce
 hero:
   title: Spreadshirt Optimizes to Get the Most Out of a Redesign
   subtitle: Using data to inform design choices grew t-shirt orders by 4%